 Course Open: July 1, 2022-June 30, 2023

-Opioid 411 (3 CE Hours) (DRIP003) Self-Study If you are unsure if your state requires continuing education on this topic, click here for more information.
-To earn a certificate of completion, the participant must complete all 6 modules and attain a score of 80% or better on the end-of-course test.
-Completion of all modules (videos, reading handouts, quizzes, end of course test, and course evaluation) will take a minimum of 64 minutes to complete.
+Do you dread when a case starts to “head towards” the possibility of FIP?
+Wonder if you are over diagnosing cases?
+Feel like you are missing patients?
+Wish you had something better than pred to offer?
+You are not alone!
+This course is for you!
+Everyone struggles with Feline Infectious Peritonitis, but this course will take you from start to finish in making the diagnosis and sorting out the treatment options.
+To earn a certificate of completion the participant must complete all learning modules and score 80% or better on the end-of-course test.
+Completion of the course will take a minimum of 95 minutes.
 Participants must complete the participation requirements by June 30, 2023 to be eligible for a certificate.
 To learn more about the requirements for earning a Self Study CE certificate, please refer to Self Study CE Certificate Requirements.

 Upon completion of the course, the participant should be able to